This is a question that nearly all of us on the spectrum will have asked ourselves at some point in our working lifetimes.

-There are several reasons why you might decide to inform colleagues and or employer of your autism.
+There are several reasons why you might decide to inform colleagues and or employer of your autism diagnosis.
 These include:

 There are many benefits in being upfront about your condition and the additional needs you may have with your workplace.